Citizen Advisory Boards and Committees

 Current Vacancy: 1

 Citizen’s Advisory Task Force

 The purpose of the Citizen’s Advisory Task Force (CATF) is to serve as a focal point or liaison between the county and its constituents in regard to Community Development Block Grant project development and implementation.
 As further described within the CDBG Citizen Participation Plan (Resolution 2017-37), the CATF shall be comprised of at least five residents of the county, none of which shall be elected officials and no more than one employee of the local government.
 At least 51% of the CATF must be from low to moderate-income households.
-CATF members shall serve two year terms.
+CATF members shall serve two-year terms.
 Members must complete a CATF application and provide an income certification if representing a low to moderate-income household.
-Members are not appointed by the board of county commissioners, but appointment is subject to board approval.
+Members are not appointed by the board of county commissioners, but the appointment is subject to board approval.

 Civil Service Board

 The Santa Rosa County Civil Service Board was created by the Florida legislature.
 The county commission and the school board fund the operations of the board for the enforcement of the act.
 The board is comprised of five members, one member elected by vote of the county commission classified employees, one member elected by vote of the school board classified employees, one member appointed by the county commission, one member appointed by the school board appointee, and one member by vote of the constitutional officers.
 No member shall serve more than two appointed or elected full terms in succession.
 All members serve a four-year term carrying out the provisions of the act.
 The board’s primary responsibility is to serve as an appeals board for disciplinary grievances by employees in the classified service.